Assessing the Cross-Version Applicability of Java Library Vulnerability Exploits: Methodology

 \end{itemize}

 After filtering, we obtain 172 accessible links from various sources, including ExploitDB, Snyk, GitHub, and fuzzing frameworks such as OSS-Fuzz.
 These links correspond to 158 vulnerabilities.

 \textbf{Researched Exploit.} We further incorporate exploits collected in prior research~\cite{zirui2024exploiting, gao2025exploit, Wu2024Vision}, restricting our scope to those with valid CVE identifiers.
 These studies collectively include 132 Java library vulnerability exploits or vulnerability witness test cases.
-We exclude 39 cases due to they verify the fix rather than triggering the vulnerability.
+We exclude 39 cases because they verify the fix rather than triggering the vulnerability.
 As a result, we include 93 candidate exploits for 88 vulnerabilities from prior studies in our study.

 \textbf{Constructed Exploit.} Inspired by Wu et al.~\cite{Wu2024Vision}, we analyze test cases embedded in vulnerability patches to construct exploits.
-Rather than directly reusing the regression test logic, we extract concrete triggering payloads from these tests (e.g., crafted input files or malicious objects) that can \textbf{reproduce the vulnerable behavior rather than validate the fix of the vulnerability}.
+Based on the patch, we extract payloads to reproduce the vulnerable behavior, while ignoring tests that merely validate the fix (e.g., checking for an expected exception after applying the patch).
 Based on these payloads, we reconstruct executable exploits to ensure that the vulnerability is genuinely triggered instead of validating the effectiveness of a patch.
 We collect 2,673 patch references and ultimately select 210 candidate payloads covering 156 vulnerabilities following the same criteria of availability, relevance, and clarity.